 An oral defense of the student’s written comprehensive research proposal satisfies the Graduate School requirement for an Oral Comprehensive Examination.
 The examination will be given within five to 10 working days following the submission of the written research proposal to the graduate committee.

 The student will give a 30 to 45-minute presentation about the comprehensive research proposal followed by questions related to the proposal and to any coursework included in the program of study.
-An affirmative vote of at least 75% of the graduate committee in attendance is required for passage of the written comprehensive and oral examination.
+An affirmative vote of at least 75 percent of the graduate committee in attendance is required for passage of the written comprehensive and oral examination.

 A written dissertation is required for completion of the Ph.D. degree.
 Dissertations are officially submitted online to the Graduate School and should adhere to department requirements and suggestions for formatting.
 The student should begin writing the appropriate parts of his or her dissertation as soon as possible.